strimzi/strimzi-kafka-operator/TESTING.md

     }
 ```

+##### Exercise
+In that phase, you can specify all steps, which you need to cover some functionality.
+In case you didn't create Kafka cluster, you should do it at the begging of test via test method resources instance of `Resources` available in `AbstractST`.

 ##### Test

-In test phase, you can specify all steps, which you need to cover some functionality.
-In case you didn't create Kafka cluster, you should do it at the begging of test via test method resources instance of `Resources` available in `AbstractST`.
-When your environment code is on place, you can add code for some checks, msg exchange, etc.
+When your environment code is on place from a previous phase, you can add code for some checks, msg exchange, etc.

 #### Teardown